anticode123/ethprague_hack/README.md

 - first create proof of concept in solidity

 - takes: solana block, parses transactions and pushes them into a mapping.
+- add helper contract Solady/LibSort.sol to show useful things about the array

-1. monitor.py continously pulling all txs from solana blocks and storing them into "some data structure"
+1. monitor.py continously pulling all txs from solana blocks and storing them into "some data structure" -> upload every block? or every 10 blocks? and then purge from memory?

+monitor.py should be async:
+- continuously writing blocks into memory, once every say 100 blocks, take this and asynchronously push this into block onto L2

+    keep appending data structure in memory with cached values

+    push routine(blob):
+        - blob = blob
+        - try: send_tx(blob)
+        - except: ("tx failed, store this into local memory as blob (duplicate if already exist, no overwrite))

+data structure something like:
+- transactions[block_1, block_2 ... block_n], where block_n is:
+    - block_n[tx1, tx2...tx_n]
+        - tx_n[from, to, gas, arguments...]

 2. batchsend.py - once in a while (how often?), this gets pushed into a smart contract onto an L2 with cheap calldata - mantle